isomerpages/sportsg-sportcares/media/stories/_posts/2022-10-15-post-An inspiring finale to our 10YA HEARTS Football League 2022.md

 The evening also saw the title-deciding match for the Men’s Open category between SNL Alumni and District West United, with the former taking all three points at the final whistle.
 After the game, we spoke to 27-year-old Muhammad Fadhil Ishak, a former SNL participant and now a SportCares youth coach and SNL Alumni's player-coach.

 ![](/images/RovingStudios-FootballLeague2022-FastEdit-23-4D0A4585.jpg)
+*Muhammad Fadhil Ishak, a former SNL participant, currently a SportCares youth coach and SNL Alumni's player-coach, at Woodlands Stadium.*

-Beaming with joy, Fadhil said, “SNL gave me a lot on the pitch, and it prepared me for life off the pitch too.
+> Beaming with joy, Fadhil said, “SNL gave me a lot on the pitch, and it prepared me for life off the pitch too.
 The weekly sessions, training and access to football were something that I could not afford as my family needed to prioritise other needs.

-“Through SportCares’ Youth Coaching Development Pathway, I am now able to give back by coaching other youths.
+> “Through SportCares’ Youth Coaching Development Pathway, I am now able to give back by coaching other youths.

-“Today, as a player-coach, I am thrilled that my team had reached the finals.
+> “Today, as a player-coach, I am thrilled that my team had reached the finals.
 Throughout the HEARTS League, we pushed through each match more determined and instilled in the players self-belief, that with hard work, success can be achieved.”

 Mr Marcus Tan, Chief of Sport Development Group, Sport Singapore, who oversees SportCares and is the organiser of SportCares 10YA HEARTS Football League, added, “Over the past few months, the HEARTS Football League has provided youths from our flagship Saturday Night Lights football programme the opportunity to practice what they have learnt during their training, from technical skills to values, in a competitive environment.